How These Six Travel Trends Are Impacting the Customer Journey

-Finally, let’s take a look at some changes in travel research and booking behaviour that are key to the customer journey.
+Finally, let’s take a look at some changes in travel research and booking behavior that are key to the customer journey.

-In total, roughly 60% of travelers are prone to last minute travel plans.
-In 2019, more than half plan to take more last-minute weekend trips to maximise their free time.
+In total, roughly 60% of travelers are prone to last-minute travel plans.
+In 2019, more than half plan to take more last-minute weekend trips to maximize their free time.
 A solid website personalization strategy will enable you to take advantage of this trend, allowing for tactical promotion of sales and offers that help capitalize on these impulse buys.

 And that’s our top 6 travel trends to take note of in 2019!
 Wan’t more ideas on personalizing the travel customer journey?
 Get our bitesize guide featuring 3 examples of personalization in action.

 Travel micro-moments start as soon as people have the idea of a holiday.
 There are 4 main categories dreaming, planning, booking, and experiencing.
 This means that travel brands need to be present for each micro-moment to earn and re-earn each user’s consideration, in each micro-moment they have.